 Suggestions such as: ‘you are entitled, of course, in your opinion.
 But I would invite you to meet me or have a face-to-face Zoom with me to discuss this in person.
 Or, ‘I am afraid you are wrong in your assumptions for the following reasons…’ or ‘let me put you right on a few inaccuracies in your comments….’

 Of course, what you don’t want to do is to get embroiled in a whole batch of further comments, and so you need to think very carefully about how to approach the response and make it as ‘closed’ as possible: do not leave it open for further comment.
-And think hard before you reply to the reply (if the troll does reply).
+And think hard before you reply (if the troll does reply).

 The Legal Methods